-Differently from Hohenschönhausen, the prison in Potsdam is not part of a ‘citadel’, even though the KGB headquarters in Eastern Germany were not far – actually they can be found close to Schloss Cecilienhof, Potsdam, now partly converted to luxury apartments and villas.
+Differently from Hohenschönhausen, the prison in Potsdam is not part of a ‘citadel’, even though the KGB headquarters in the GDR were not far – actually they can be found close to Schloss Cecilienhof, Potsdam, now partly converted to luxury apartments and villas.

 Another difference with respect to Hohenschönhausen is the style of the building, which dates back to older times.
-This is reflected in the plan and in many details of the construction, which at least from the exterior is less shabby.
+This is reflected in the plan and in many details of the construction, which at least from the exterior is very elegant.

 Inside you can find Soviet cells in the basement – also here the most inhumane – and other cells packed along narrow corridors on several floors.
 In the inner courtyard there is a central block of open top cells for ‘recreation’, and traces of the original cameras and surveillance systems.